You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Even Low Levels of Proteinuria May Be Associated With Significant Kidney Damage3

-Did you know that nearly 90% of patients with proteinuria <0.5 g/day have been reported to have class III or IV (±V) LN?3 Learn more about risk factors, current treatment, and ACR guideline recommendations for LN.
+Did you know that nearly 90% of patients with proteinuria <0.5 g/day have been reported to have class III or IV (±V) LN?3 Learn more about risk factors, current treatment, and ACR Guideline recommendations for LN.

 Read More